Household kettles through time

 By the webmaster, based childhood observations and additional research

-In the early 1900s, according to my mother's recollections, the coal-fired copper was lit once a week to heat water for the weekly wash.
+In Victorian times and the early 1900s, the coal-fired copper was lit once a week to heat water for the weekly wash.
 All the other hot water of the household - whether for hot drinks, personal washing or keeping the house clean - came from the kettle.
-This meant that kettles needed to be quite large.
+This meant that kettles were quite large by today's standards.
 The kettle was heated on the coal-fired range whenever hot water was required and kept on a trivet close to the range or hung from a swing arm above it at other times, so keeping the water warm.

-In ordinary working class households, the kettles were made of cast-iron or enamel.
-In the more well-to-do households they were copper.
-Being metal, the handles got hot.
+Being metal, the handles of the kettles got hot.
 So usually they were held through a folded cloth.
 Alternatively or additionally, string was wound round them or they were made of wood.
-Although I was born years after their heyday, I do remember seeing a few string-wound handles and can report that the string got very tatty, particularly as it was so often wet.
+Although I was born years after their heyday, I do remember seeing a few string-wound handles and can report that the string got very tatty, particularly as it so often got wet.

-Kettles filled through their lids that lifted off.
+Kettles were filled through their lids that lifted off.

 I grew up in the 1940s and 1950s, by which time gas ovens and electric ovens had taken over from the old kitchen ranges.
 These had hobs on top - although I never heard that word used at the time.
 My parents had a gas oven and our kettle stayed out on its 'hob'.